-Moreover, users can upload multiple credit, debit, and gift cards to their accounts, and they can manage all of this payment information through a single Google-tied login.
+The new Google Wallet app allows users to upload multiple credit, debit, gift cards, and bank account numbers to their accounts, and they can manage all of this payment information through a single Google-tied login.

-In addition, Google Pay delivers some pretty useful features such as:
+In addition, Google Wallet delivers some advanced security methods such as:

 The motivation behind this rebranding is clear: Google wanted to eliminate confusion.
-By bringing Google Wallet and Android Pay under one roof, the company has moved closer to a universal payment option that works across the board (except for with cash-based businesses).
+By consolidating accessibility into the unified Google Wallet app, the company has moved closer to a universal payment option that works across the board.

 However, customers also benefit from this move:

-If you’re already using Android Pay or Google Wallet as a consumer, very little will change about your day-to-day experience.
-Both services now exist under a single logo, and you can still:
+If you’re already using Google Pay as a consumer, very little will change about your day-to-day experience.
+You can still:

 How do you sign up for Google Pay as a merchant?
 If you already accept contactless payments at your brick-and-mortar store, you’re technically set up for Google Pay.
-If you operate an online store, Google makes integrating this payment technology very straightforward.
+If you operate an online store, learn how to set up the Google Pay integration here.